 The good news is that we believe energy demand will return and even increase beyond the immediate COVID-19 impacts.
 However, the industry needs to prepare to offer an expanded energy mix to a wider customer base.

-Oil and gas leaders are no strangers to belt-tightening in tough times.
+Energy leaders are no strangers to belt-tightening in tough times.
 They also are more than familiar with managing through geopolitical turmoil, price volatility, myriad regulatory demands, and many other factors.

 For companies that persevere through the current challenges, moving forward successfully requires realizing and embracing several foundational changes impacting the industry.